-BILL ANALYSIS: Increases the exemption to five years.
+BILL ANALYSIS: HB 746 would increase the exemption period from two to five years.

 CURRENT LAW: Under G.S.
 14-415.12(a)(3), one criterion that an applicant for a concealed handgun permit must satisfy is to "not suffer from a physical or mental infirmity that prevents the safe handling of a handgun."
 G.S.
 14-415.12(b)(6) also requires denial of a permit based on adjudication by a court or an administrative determination by a government agency subject to judicial review that the person is lacking mental capacity or mentally ill.